 I am a little surprised they are dropping cyber grey as it is one of the most popular color for camaro as well.
 The new yellow might be interesting.
 Need to see this new grey in person but seems to stepping to close to silver.

-NCM Lifetime Member
+NCM Lifetime and Founding Member

 1.25 acres NCM Motorsports Park